-When you refinance your mortgage, you get a new loan to replace the current mortgage.
-And if you have enough equity, you can do a cash-out refinance.
+When you refinance your mortgage, you get a new mortgage to replace the current one.
+And if you have enough equity in your home, you can do a cash-out refinance.

 What is a cash-out refinance?

-With cash-out refinancing, you refinance your mortgage for more than you currently owe.
-You take the difference in cash.
-It’s called a cash-out refi for short.
+A cash-out refinance is when you refinance your mortgage for more than you owe and take the difference in cash.
+It’s called a “cash-out refi” for short.

 You usually need at least 20 percent equity in the property to be eligible.